j0be/PowerDeleteSuite/README.md

 - Click on the bookmark you made while focused on the account overview tab.

-- Adjust settings to your prefrences.
+- Adjust settings to your preferences.

 ## Bugs / Issues?